slkirby22/CAPSTONE-Password-Manager/README.md

 ### Environment Variables

-The application reads database credentials and the JWT secret key from the environment.
-The following variables are supported with their default values:
+Create a `.env` file in the project root or set the variables manually.
+The application uses [python-dotenv](https://pypi.org/project/python-dotenv/) to load these values at startup.
+Example variables and their defaults are shown below:

 | Variable | Default |
 | --- | --- |